moryph/codebot/lessons/unit1/README.md

 3. Programming overview
 4. Basic JavaScript syntax
 5. Variables and primitive types
-6. Operators, expressions and statements
+6. Operators and type coercion
 7. Arrays and objects
+8. If, For, While
-8. Functions
+9. Functions
-9. Group project overview
+10. Group project overview

 ### Useful References